citrix/citrix-daas-rest-go/citrixquickdeploy/docs/EstimatePersonaCreditsRequestModel.md

 `func (o *EstimatePersonaCreditsRequestModel) HasSessionsPerVM() bool`

 HasSessionsPerVM returns a boolean if a field has been set.

-### GetAllocationType

-`func (o *EstimatePersonaCreditsRequestModel) GetAllocationType() CatalogAllocationType`

-GetAllocationType returns the AllocationType field if non-nil, zero value otherwise.

-### GetAllocationTypeOk

-`func (o *EstimatePersonaCreditsRequestModel) GetAllocationTypeOk() (*CatalogAllocationType, bool)`

-GetAllocationTypeOk returns a tuple with the AllocationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllocationType

-`func (o *EstimatePersonaCreditsRequestModel) SetAllocationType(v CatalogAllocationType)`

-SetAllocationType sets AllocationType field to given value.

-### HasAllocationType

-`func (o *EstimatePersonaCreditsRequestModel) HasAllocationType() bool`

-HasAllocationType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)